hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ## Overview

-Spring JPA gives us the ability via repository easy work with our data but the repository returned all entity representations, sometimes we don't need all representations, in this case, we can use projections.
+Spring JPA gives us the ability via repository easy work with our data.
+The repository returns all data in entity representation, sometimes we don't need all data, in this case, we can use projections.

 ## Project setup